garris/BackstopJS/README.md

 ```
 #### Local installation

-Installing locally allows you to do this...
+BackstopJS will run as a totally stand alone app -- but installing locally allows you to do this...
 ```js
 const backstop = require('backstopjs');
 ```